 Guest – Aram Sarafian with the National Armenian Committee of America.

 Henri Alleg describes to Law and Disorder hosts in this exclusive interview how he was questioned hung from his feet and tortured with a similar brutality and sadism often described by prisoners in Guantanamo and Abu Ghraib.
-Alleg talks about his republished book The Question.
-It’s a moving account of that month of interrogation and his triump over his torturers.
-Jean-Paul Sartre has written the preface that remains a relevant commentary on the moral and poltical effects of torture on the both the victim and perpetrator.
-A very moving story.
+Alleg’s republished book The Question is a moving account of that month of interrogation and his triumpj over his torturers.
+Jean-Paul Sartre has written the preface that remains a relevant commentary on the moral and political effects of torture on the both the victim and perpetrator.